 With even more enhancements in iOS 10, the Music app now looks completely different.
 Not to mention that Apple Music now put restrictions on its users by displaying tons of useless elements, and most importantly, a limited number of skips you can make per hour.

-Below are two of my favorite Cydia tweaks for Apple Music.
+Below are four of my favorite Cydia tweaks for Apple Music.
 You can now partially revert to the old app and enjoy some of the features that Apple removed.

 Erato (formally Mousai)